loomnetwork/go-loom/backup/README.md

 Scripts to make this easier for you can be found [here](https://github.com/loomnetwork/go-loom/tree/master/backup/utils).

-# Backup and Restore Overview
+# Backup and Restore Overview.

 * Backup
   * On the existing nodes